asif-shariar7/vanilla-experiments/README.md

-This directory features beginner-friendly frontend projects that reinforce core web development skills using HTML, CSS, and JavaScript.
+This repository features beginner-friendly frontend projects that reinforce core web development skills using HTML, CSS, and JavaScript.